Meet the Parents

 Now this is news, to be sure, and I think it over while I am trying to dispose of what I have in my mouth, which is a definite impediment to clear speech, for it has to be said that Bob's Bisonburgers may be cheap and filling, but they take quite a bit of chewing.
 Finally I get it down, and ask him if he knows what the charge is, which he does not, but by that time Old Gil shows up, on the mooch as usual, and offers the information for a clack or two, and because he treats me to a meal or two in the past when he is in funds and I am not, I cough up and even offer him a burger on my tab, but he declines.

 "As I understand it," he says, "the charge has to do with smuggling.
-It seems that Constable Jorjar puts together a lot of information that he acquires here and there, and what is the upshot of it but that Griselda's father is a wheel in a smuggling gang that operates all over Dragon Pass."
+It seems that Constable Jorjar puts together a lot of information that he acquires here and there, and what is the upshot but that Griselda's father is a wheel in a smuggling gang that is operating all over Dragon Pass."

 Now, to judge from what Hereward is saying in Loud Lilina's, this may be no more than the truth, though it sounds to me as if Griselda's mother may be an even bigger wheel, but anyway, things look by no means good for Hereward, and I am wondering if even Griselda can think of a way out of this one.
 Just then Hilda, who seems to become Griselda's trusted sidekick recently, appears on the scene and tips me the wink that I am wanted.
 So, still eating my burger, I follow her, and we are going to Jareen's.
 There, gathered in the eating room, are Jareen, Felissa, Hard Barni, and Griselda, who is pacing up and down, while the other two are seated.